 I missed the first steps my daughter took The time my son played Captain Hook In Peter Pan, I was in New York Said "Sorry, son, Dad has to work" I missed the father-daugher dance The first home run, no second chance To be there when he crossed the plate The moment's gone, now it's too late Fame and fortune come with a heavy price Son, don't miss your life.

 Queensrÿche's song "Bridge" is a particularly bitter version, made all the sadder when you learn that it was based on guitarist Chris De Garmo's relationship with his father, who died before they could make up:

 You say, "Son, let's forget the past.."
 "I want another chance, gonna make it last.."
 You're begging me for a brand new start Trying to mend a bridge that's been blown apart But you know, You never built it, dad...

 Fort Minor's song "Where'd You Go" is all about this trope from the point of view from the neglected family.

-In the video for Kelly Clarkson's song "Because of You," when her younger self proudly shows her father a picture that she drew in school, he is so busy talking on his cell phone that is absent-mindedly drops it into sink full of water.
+In the video for Kelly Clarkson's song "Because of You," when her younger self proudly shows her father a picture that she drew in school, he is so busy talking on his cell phone that he absent-mindedly drops it into a sink full of water.

 In Trouble in Tahiti, Sam denies his wife's plea for him to attend his son's school play, because he wants to play in a handball tournament and prove he's a Born Winner.